A-Yehia19/The-Eye/README.md

 - [x] Sessions aren't saved correctly is always opens on profiles page the parent even if a creator is currently logged in.
 - [ ] make Google authentication work with both creator and parent.
 - [ ] the back button shouldn't pop when there are no other pages in stack.
-- [ ] delete video data in case of uploading error .
+- [ ] delete video data in case of uploading error.

 - [x] Start Page
-- [ ] Creator home page
+- [x] Creator home page
-  - [ ] Replace videos in the list with uploads
+  - [x] Replace videos in the list with uploads
-- [ ] Creator upload page
+- [x] Creator upload page
-  - [ ] Add functionality to the upload button using firebase.
+  - [x] Add functionality to the upload button using firebase.
+  - [x] Upload video to AWS S3
 - [ ] Sign up page
   - [x] updated UI
   - [x] connect to firebase
   - [ ] handle responsiveness
-- [ ] profile page
+- [x] profile page
   - [x] updated UI
   - [x] update dialog box with validation.
-  - [ ] connect to firebase
+  - [x] connect to firebase
   - [x] handle responsiveness
 - [ ] Log in page
   - [x] updated UI